Gill St. Bernard's School: History

-Gill St. Bernard's is the result of the merger of two Somerset Hills institutions: St. Bernard's School for boys in Gladstone and The Gill School for girls.

 St. Bernard's School was founded in 1900 by the Rev. Thomas A. Conover.
 In the early days, academic classes alternated with work in the carpentry shop, print shop or on the farm.
 Regular attendance at religious services was required.
 In 1956, boarding at St. Bernard's School was discontinued.

 The Gill School was established by Miss Elizabeth Gill in 1934 as the Wychwood School.
 In 1940 Miss Gill's School moved to Stronghold, the former Dryden estate on Bernardsville mountain.

 In 1972, St. Bernard's School merged with Miss Gill's School to become Gill St. Bernard's School.
 At this time the religious affiliation of St. Bernard's was discontinued.
 The new school hosted grades K–8 on the old Gill campus in Bernardsville and grades 9–12 on the St. Bernard's campus in Gladstone.
 The two divisions consolidated in 1997 on the Gladstone campus.
-Sid Rowell became Headmaster in 2001.
+Sid Rowell became Headmaster in 2001 and served until July 2025, when he was succeeded by Delvin Dinkins.

 Today, there are three divisions—Lower, Middle and Upper—located on 208 acre which span the Somerset-Morris County line between the Borough of Peapack-Gladstone and Chester Township.

 The school acquired Hi-Hills Day Camp in 2002, which had previously operated on the campus since the late 1960s.
 A new athletic center opened in fall 2004 that includes three full-sized basketball courts, administrative offices, and Brueckner Hall.
 The Hockenbury Academic Center, a 33000 sqft academic building, opened in March 2009 and includes Upper School classrooms, student center, conference room and a school store.
 An addition to Founders Hall was completed in 2012 that included additional dining space and art studios.
 A new turf field was constructed in summer 2013.
-The school also features five playing fields, a track, seven, tennis courts, an outdoor swimming pool, and a low ropes course.
+The school also features five playing fields, a track, seven, tennis courts, an outdoor swimming pool and a low ropes course.